-TITLE: ON CAMERA DRAMA A341 (1.5 credits)
+TITLE: ON CAMERA DRAMA

 This course is a detailed study of every aspect of film and television performance.
 The class includes Psychological Action Breakdown, Silent Action and Reaction Breakdowns as well as emotional and practical tools for creating memorable filmic performances.
 PRE-REQUISITE: AUDITION FOR FILM & TELEVISION A141